felixnyamweya/wpsso-schema-json-ld/readme.txt

 	* Refactored the WP Product Review integration module to standardize the code / methods with the two new recipe modules included in this version.

 == Upgrade Notice ==

+= 1.18.2 =

+(2017/11/15) Fixed the caching index key for singular pages with multiple JSON code blocks (like the home page).

 = 1.18.1 =